 - Reserves = directly from the balance sheet

 - Borrowings = Long term borrowings + Short term borrowings + current maturity of long term debt presented in Other Current Liabilities in the annual report

 - Other Liabilities = All other liabilities + Payables + Provisions etc.

 Total = equal to the balance sheet total liabilities

-- Net Block = tangible + Intangible net fixed assets directly from balance sheet
+- Net Block = tangible + Intangible net fixed assets directly from the balance sheet

-- Capital Work in Progress = directly from balance sheet
+- Capital Work in Progress = directly from the balance sheet

 - Investments = current investments + non-current investments